YouGuessedMyName/check-reg/README.md

 - Checking if a word is in a language described by a regular expression
 - Finding some word in a language described by a regular expression
-- Comparison of regular expressions
+- Equality of regular expressions up to a certain word length

 ## Aproach